 The CCLG’s aim is to encourage a consistent approach to the way clients specify their requirements to the supply side.

-The standards we publish fall into one of three levels: ‘Industry accepted standards’, ‘Emerging and well established standards', promoted by leading clients and suppliers', and 'Clients and suppliers’ examples of valued best practice’.
+The standards fall into one of three levels: ‘Industry accepted standards’, ‘Emerging and well established standards', promoted by leading clients and suppliers', and 'clients and suppliers’ examples of valued best practice’.

 The CCLG encourages members to share how they use standards and any processes or procedures they deem to be best practice for their business, allowing peer clients to view and adopt or adapt as they feel meets their requirements.
 Although all members understand the industry's need for consistency across many subject areas, attempting to mandate a one size fits all approach does not work for our diverse membership.
 We do however strive to ensure that we all apply and comply with the guiding principles contained within the many commitments and pledges that exist within our industry.

-Industry standards are already in place and working well in certain areas – the CSCS-carded workforce is a prime example of a universally accepted standard.
+Industry standards are already in place and working well in certain areas – the CSCS Card is a good example of a universally accepted standard.